hpc/libcircle/README.md

      *
      * This should be a small amount of work.
 For example, only enqueue the
      * filenames from a single directory.
+     *
+     * By default, the create callback is only executed on the root
+     * process, i.e., the process whose call to CIRCLE_init returns 0.
+     * If the CIRCLE_CREATE_GLOBAL option flag is specified, the create
+     * callback is invoked on all processes.
      */
     while((data_to_process = readdir(...)) != NULL)
     {